elven-fire/StoreManager/README.md

 elfsm --create --university "Traveling Mentors" --size 1
 ```

-More commonly, a town can be generated with an appropriate selection of stores and/or universities according to the size selected (1-5, where 3 is a standard large town).
+More commonly, a town can be generated with an appropriate selection of stores and/or universities created according to the size selected (1-5, where 3 is a standard large town).
 A full town will be stored in a `.town` file in the current directory.

 ```bash
 elfsm --create --town "Guilderland" --size 5